Lamar Batista: Career

-Professional

 Batista signed with the United Soccer League side Portland Timbers 2 in March 2017.

 On February 21, 2019, Batista signed with Los Angeles FC in Major League Soccer.
 He spent the majority of the 2019 on loan at Phoenix Rising FC in the USL Championship and FC Tucson in USL League One.

 After one season with North Texas SC, Batista joined USL Championship side Colorado Springs Switchbacks FC ahead of the 2021 season.
 On August 6, 2021, Batista moved on loan to fellow USL Championship side OKC Energy for the remainder of the season.

 On January 31, 2022, Batista became the second player to sign with Rochester New York FC ahead of their inaugural season in MLS Next Pro.

+Batista joined FC Tulsa on January 1, 2025.